ddev/ddev/docs/content/developers/index.md

 # Developing and Improving DDEV

-This section is for folks making contributions to DDEV itself, and covers how to build, release, build Docker images, and see docs.
+This section is for folks making contributions to DDEV.
+It covers how to build and release Docker images, and contribute documentation.